Fixed vs. Variable rate loans

 Knowing the interest rate you pay on a loan sounds reasonable and sensible but how do they set the rates you pay?
-Some loans have interest rates which move regularly with the interest rates set by the government.
-These are called Variable rate loans.
-Those which do not move, are said to be Fixed.
+Some loans have interest rates that move regularly with the interest rates set by the government.
+These are called variable rate loans.
+Those which do not move, are said to be fixed.

-Fixed rate loans sound safe - you are always paying the same amount...
-But some fixed rate loans carry a “Lock in”.
+Fixed-rate loans sound safe - you are always the same amount...
+Some fixed-rate loans carry a 'lock-in'.
 This is a vital stat of your loan.
-Once the lock-in time expires, your Interest rate can move to whatever the current market rate is which can then in turn change your monthly payments.
+Once the lock-in time expires, your interest rate can move to whatever the current market rate is which can then in turn change your monthly payments.

-Want to pay down some of that loan early then?
+Want to pay down some of that loan early?
 Great idea!
-But you will need to check if your loan carries penalties if you repay them before the expiration date.
-This may make it uneconomical to repay your loan off early but be able to pay smaller amounts annually instead.
+But you will need to check if your loan carries a penalty if you pay them before the expiration date.
+This may make it uneconomical to repay your loan off early but you are able to pay smaller amounts annually instead.

-Our tip at the end of the day...
 Have everything in writing.
-Get hold of your loan agreement so you know exactly which terms apply to you.
+Get ahold of your loan agreement and go through it carefully so you know exactly which terms apply to you.